jamielsharief/updater/README.md

 $ updater update
 ```

-If you want to run all available updates in the current major release
+If you want to run all available updates in the current major version

 ```bash
 $ updater update --all